Geeks-Sid/project-4/README.md

 ## Overview

-This project implements a simplified version of the MapReduce infrastructure, a programming model designed for processing and generating large data sets.
+This project implement a simplified version of the MapReduce infrastructure, a programming model designed for processing and generating large data sets.
 The core of this project is to simulate the MapReduce framework, which involves dividing tasks into smaller sub-tasks (map tasks) and then aggregating the results (reduce tasks).
-The project is designed to run on a single machine, simulating a distributed environment by using multiple processes.
+The project is designed to run on a single machine, simulating a distributed environment by using multiple process.

 ## Key Components